 It is a 130,000 square foot area with a 7,000 seat capacity in the heart of downtown.
 Recent acts have included: Chris Stapleton, Hank Williams Jr., Trace Adkins, Alice Cooper, Martina McBride, 3 Doors Down, Lynard Skynard, Godsmack, Kid Rock as well as Disney on Ice, Motorsports, Sesame Street Live, and Monster Trucks.
 It is also an excellent conference center that has full service catering available and several meeting rooms to accommodate trainings, conferences, and more.

-Jenny Wiley Theatre is Eastern Kentucky’s professional theatre that offers year-round productions.
-Along with the outdoor theatre located in Jenny Wiley State Park, downtown Pikeville has a 200-seat indoor theatre.
-Jenny Wiley Theatre boasts over 50 years of history.
+The Appalachian Center for the Arts is Eastern Kentucky’s professional theatre that offers year-round productions.
+Located in beautiful, downtown Pikeville, it is a 200-seat indoor theatre.
+The Appalachian Center for the Arts boasts over 50 years of history.
 Past productions have included stories like A Christmas Carol, A Midsummer Night's Dream, Tarzan, and Steel Magnolias.
 The theatre is also available for rental for business events.

 Pikeville Commons is a multi-million dollar investment in the city, which brought in new developments in our retail district.
 Pikeville Commons has several nationally known stores such as Hobby Lobby, Ross, Ulta, and a variety of others.
 This development draws people from outside of Pikeville into the area.
 Often having license plates in the parking lot from West Virginia, Virginia, Tennessee, and others.